kaido2ki/Iceshrimp.NET/README.md

 Check back here after the beta release (scheduled for 2024-05-01) for a feature comparison matrix with the legacy JS codebase.

+Want to set up an instance?
+Have a look at the [documentation](https://kb.iceshrimp.dev/s/docs)!

 Want to join development efforts?
 Have a look at the [knowledgebase](https://kb.iceshrimp.dev) and join the [chat room](https://chat.iceshrimp.dev)!

 Want to donate to the project?